vkbo/novelWriter/docs/source/tech_storage.rst

 Each document file contains a plain text version of the text from the editor.
 The file can in principle be edited in any text editor, and is suitable for diffing and version control if so desired.
-Just make sure the file remains in utf-8 encoding, otherwise unicode chatracters may become mangled when the file is opened in novelWriter again.
+Just make sure the file remains in utf-8 encoding, otherwise unicode characters may become mangled when the file is opened in novelWriter again.

 Editing these files is generally not recommended outside of special circumstances, whatever they